sander-van-damme/zzz-on-time/README.md

 # Zzz on Time (Beeminder + Garmin Connect)
-This simple Python script checks Garmin Connect to see whether you went to bed on time, and logs this data to your Beeminder goal.
+Log your Garmin Connect sleep data to Beeminder.

 ## How to use
 1. Clone this repository.